 - Multipurpose: shortbread can be cut to varying thickness, shaped into thumbprint cookies or sandwich cookies.

 For this recipe, I’ve made a basic dough into a tender sandwich cookie.
 If you’re short on time and want to forego the ganache, Hazelnut Shortbread makes a tasty stand-alone cookie too.

 This cookie is tender, rich, and decadent with just the right amount of salt.
-The texture is somewhere between crisp and crumbly yet sturdy enough to hold up to the creamy ganache.
+The texture is somewhere between crisp and crumbly yet sturdy enough to hold up to the creamy, rich ganache.